Tudor0404/easythread/docs/pages/technical_solution.rst

 Techniques used
 	* SVG manipulation

-FileName
+File name
     Container.ts

-Page Number
-    999

 Converting blocks of points into EXP files
 ==========================================

 Explanation
-    EXP files need to be converted to a binary file which ismade of signed integers for an embroidery machine to read it
+    EXP files need to be converted to a binary file which is made of signed integers for an embroidery machine to read it

 Techniques
 	* saving to files
 	* using complex data types (EXP)

-FileName
+File name
     Container.ts

-Page Number
-    999

 **********************
 Proof of functionality